Your Challenge Today:

 that I may scatter rich smiles in sad hearts.

-The Duchenne is defined by the smile which utilizes the muscles around the eyes that lift the cheeks to produce crow’s feet and has long been held as an inimitable sign of true human emotion.
-According to recent studies, smiling reduces stress that your body and mind feel, almost similar to getting good sleep.
-Smiling changes your brain, helps you recovery from stress and generates more positive emotions within you.
-Smiling self medicates and heals, it has positive hormonal and physiological consequences which make us feel better and want to smile more!
+The Duchenne is defined by the smile which utilizes the muscles around the eyes that lift the cheeks to produce crow’s feet and has long been held as an inimitable sign of genuine human emotion.
+According to recent studies, smiling reduces the stress that your body and mind feel, almost similar to getting good sleep.
+Smiling changes your brain helps you recover from stress and generates more positive emotions within you.
+Smiling self-medicates and heals, it has specific hormonal and physiological consequences which make us feel better and want to smile more!

 - Smiling leads to decrease in the stress-induced hormones that negatively affect your health

-- And most importantly, smiling can be learnt.
+- And most importantly, smiling can be learned.
 Or to put more precisely, re-learnt